Looking After Your General Health

 Monitoring your own Blood Pressure

-High blood pressure is a very common condition.
-Keeping your blood pressure well controlled helps to reduce your risk of having a stroke or heart attack.
-Monitoring your blood pressure at home, means that it can be treated promptly, if needed.
+High blood pressure is a very common condition, it puts extra strain on your blood vessels and heart, and increases the risk of Heart Disease, Heart Attacks and Strokes, among other conditions.
+Keeping your blood pressure well controlled helps to reduce these risks.
+Monitoring your blood pressure at home means that it can be treated promptly if needed.

 Your Pharmacist can offer clinical advice for a wide range of minor health concerns, including sore throats, coughs, colds, upset stomach, aches and pains and teething.
 Pharmacy teams offer fast and convenient clinical support with no appointment needed.
 If symptoms suggest it is something more serious, they have the right clinical training to ensure you get the help you need.

 Community pharmacists are qualified healthcare professionals and experts in medicines, who can offer clinical assessment, advice, reassurance, and over-the-counter medication; whilst also providing use of a confidential consultation room should it be required.

 Becoming More Active

 Exercise is Medically proven to lower your risk of Type 2 Diabetes, Stroke, Bowel Cancer and Early Death, among other conditions and greatly benefits your mental well-being.
 It is recommended adults aim to do at least 150 Minutes of physical activity over the course of a week, this adds up to around 20 minutes a day!